codedlegend/codedlegend/README.md

 ###

-<p align="left">My name is igncaious and am from the UK..<br><br>- 🔭 I am currwntly looking to gain experience as a fresh employeee<br>- 📚 I'm currently learning javascript and extension development<br>- ⚡ I ran an online business on the side </p>
+<p align="left">My name is igncaious and am from the UK..<br><br>- 🔭 I am currently looking to gain experience as a fresh employee<br>- 📚 I'm currently learning javascript and extension development<br>- ⚡ I ran an online business on the side </p>

 ###